JHannah30/100-Days-of-Code/README.md

 ## Day 3: 5th November 2021

 Day 3 has been a bit of a UX and CSS day.
 Made some more progress with the higher and lower game and it's really starting to come together now.
 So, my day:
-- Drafted some low-fidelity wireframes of the higher/lower game's main UI
+- Drafted some low-fidelity wireframes of the higher/lower game's main UI.
-- Picked one I liked and coded it into the HTML/CSS
+- Picked one I liked and coded it into the HTML/CSS.

 ![](higher-lower-stage-3.gif)